Off the Menu: The Last Days of Chasen's

 Off the Menu: The Last Days of Chasen's is a 1997 American documentary film about famous Los Angeles restaurant, Chasen's directed by Shari Springer Berman and Robert Pulcini.

 Background

 Chasen's was one of the most exclusive restaurants in Los Angeles, established in 1936 and known for its celebrated film industry clientele and its chili.
 The chili was so famous that Elizabeth Taylor had it flown from Los Angeles to Rome, when she was in the studio filming Cleopatra.

 Chasen's also served dignitaries and international royalty, as well as a succession of U.S. presidents.
-In 1995, after 60 years of service, Chasen's Restaurant closed its doors.
+In 1995, after 60 years of service, Chasen's Restaurant closed.
 During its final weeks of operation, regular customers (actors and producers), staff, and management were interviewed about Chasen's and its history.